thephpleague/oauth2-server/README.md

 ## Credits

-This code is principally developed and maintained by [Andy Millington](https://twitter.com/Sephster) and [Simon Hamp](https://twitter.com/simonhamp).
+This code is principally developed and maintained by [Andy Millington](https://twitter.com/Sephster).

 Between 2012 and 2017 this library was developed and maintained by [Alex Bilbie](https://alexbilbie.com/).